 Frankston Youth Council

-- provide advice and suggestions to Frankston City Council on issues that may affect young people in the community
+- Provide advice and suggestions to Frankston City Council on issues that may affect young people in the community

-- plan, organise and run youth projects
+- Plan, organise and run youth projects and events

-- volunteer at events and within the community
+- Volunteer at events and within the community

-- hearing from guest speakers from the community
+- Hearing from guest speakers from the community

 In 2014 to 2017, the Youth Council organised the Annual ‘Frankston 'Stand for Change', an anti-bullying event that has reached thousands of young people.

-Be Part of a Change
+Be Part of a Change – Applications NOW OPEN

 Frankston Youth Central